HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-mac.markdown

     if [[ "$(basename $(pwd))" == "build" ]]; then cd ..; fi
     rm -rf build

+[^xcode-install]: Make sure Xcode is installed at `/Applications/Xcode.app`.
+When using an Xcode Beta release, you may need to rename `Xcode-beta.app` to `Xcode.app`.

+[^xcode-cli-tools]: When installing Command Line Tools for Xcode using the package installer (instead of `xcode-select --install`), make sure to install the package that corresponds to the installed Xcode version.
+A mismatch between the installed Xcode and Command Line Tools versions may cause problems.

 [^default-path]: `/usr/local/bin` is included in the system's `PATH` by default.
 It is not necessary to add it to your environment's `PATH` when installing the additional dependencies to `/usr/local`.